usabilla/usabilla-u4a-ios-swift-sdk/CampaignReadme.md

 $ pod install
 ```

-**PS:** Alternatively, you can download the latest version of the repository and add **UsabillaFeedbackForm.framework** to your app’s embedded frameworks.
+**PS:** Alternatively, you can download the latest version of the repository and add **Usabilla.framework** to your app’s embedded frameworks.

 <!-- ### Carthage